 There are unusual circumstances that can lead to baldness in nearly any bird species.
 While these may not be ideal conditions for temporarily bald birds, most birds do recover and regain their plumage.

 - Molting: Birds generally molt in subtle, specific patterns that do not result in bald patches, but some birds develop more abrupt molting cycles that can create temporary baldness.
-This happens frequently in northern cardinals, blue jays and common grackles.
-It is not unusual to see one of these birds with a completely bald head in late summer as they complete their seasonal molts.
-Most often, this aberration is seen with juvenile birds molting into their first fully adult plumage, but if a bird molts in this way, it may continue the pattern each year.
+This happens frequently in northern cardinals, blue jays, and common grackles.
+It is not unusual to see one of these birds with a partially or completely bald head in late summer or fall as they complete their seasonal molts.
+Most often, this aberration is seen with juvenile birds molting into their first fully adult plumage, but if a young bird molts in this way, it may continue the pattern each year.
+The feathers usually regrow within 7 to 10 days.

-- Injury: If a bird has struggled with a predator but managed to escape, it may have some bald patches where the feathers were ripped away in the encounter.
-This baldness may have a scraggly appearance and surrounding feathers may be damaged, and tailless birds are often predator survivors.
-If the feather shafts have been severely damaged, it may take a long time for the feathers to regrow or some baldness may be permanent.
+- Injury: If a bird has struggled with a predator but managed to escape, it may have some bald patches where the feathers were ripped away during the encounter.
+This baldness may have a scraggly appearance, and surrounding feathers may be damaged.
+Tailless birds are often predator survivors.
+If the feather shafts have been severely damaged, it may take a long time for the feathers to regrow, and some baldness may be permanent.
 Fire-related injuries may also cause baldness where plumage has been burned away.